depau/fdroid_shizuku_privileged_extension/README.md

 When the app is installed, F-Droid will automatically detect it and use it to perform non-interactive app installations.

+## Installation

+Use the F-Droid repo: https://depau.github.io/fdroid_shizuku_privileged_extension/fdroid/repo/

+Make sure you open the app after installing it, so it can request the required permissions.

 ## Android 13 gotchas

 Android 13 doesn't allow new apps to send notifications, so the app can't ask you to grant the